OT Page:

 Interview

-Prospective OT students can come into an interview with an immaculate GPA, GRE score, and resume, but lose all chances of acceptance if they bomb their interview.
+Prospective OT students can come into an interview with an immaculate GPA and resume, but lose all chances of acceptance if they bomb their interview.
 The interview is placed into the application process to ensure the individual is an appropriate candidate.
 The admissions council wants to make sure they are bringing someone into the program who is educated in occupational health care.
 The interview also allows the council to witness first hand how well the applicant communicates.
 Communication is vital in the medical field, therefore it is very important to prepare for the interview portion of the application.
 Practice interview questions can be found on the web and mock interviews are available to students right here on campus.

 Tips for Observing: